swissmanu/mse-paper-rxjs-debugger/content/paper.md

 ## Internal Validity

 We performed the usability test in an uncontrolled, remote environment, and all participants used their own computers and software installations.
-The downside of this was the early failure of one subject, which could not get the prototype extension running on their system, hence not participating in the test.
-Even though we could have prevented this situation in a controlled lab environment, we consciously decided on a remote environment because of its more straightforward setup.
-Nevertheless, we accepted the risk of reduced validity and reproducibility.
+The downside of this is the early failure of one subject, which could not get the prototype extension running on their system, hence not participating in the test.
+Even though we could have prevented this situation in a controlled lab environment, we consciously decided to take this risk and in turn get more realistic results from users working in the context of their accustomed development environment.

 ## External Validity